 In 1992, he won the first of his 14 Gold Glove Awards and appeared in his first All-Star Game.
 And quickly, his offense caught up with his defense – as he topped the .300 mark in batting average for the first of eight straight years in 1995 while steadily adding power to his repertoire at the plate.

 In 1999, Rodríguez put it all together – winning the American League Most Valuable Player Award by hitting .332 with 35 home runs, 113 RBI, 116 runs scored and 25 stolen bases.
-He became just the eighth catcher in history to post a season with at least 100 runs scored and 100 RBI, something no one has done since.
+He became just the eighth catcher in history to post a season with at least 100 runs scored and 100 RBI.

 Rodríguez left the Rangers via free agency following the 2002 season, signing a one-year deal with the Florida Marlins.
 He proved to be the missing piece in Miami, hitting .297 with 16 homers and 85 RBI to lead Florida into the postseason.
 With the lights shining brightest, Rodríguez excelled – winning the NLCS MVP and eventually propelling the Marlins to the World Series title.